 So what should you eat?

 All of Mother Nature’s goodness!
 Embrace all fruits and veggies; whole grains – quinoa, brown/wild rice; all beans and legumes – chickpeas, lentils; potatoes – sweet and regular; all nuts and seeds; superfoods like goji berries, hemp, flax & chia seeds; dried fruits etc. Almond milk makes the best dairy alternative, and actually contains more calcium, while quinoa, almond and brown rice flours make the best baking materials.
 Honey, dates, pure maple syrup, ripe bananas and date syrup make the best replacement for sugar, and are really just as sweet and cacao makes the best chocolate recipes ever while loading you up on superfood nutrition.
 Dried fruits dipped in nut butter make the best candy replacements and frozen blended bananas make the perfect ice-cream substitute.
 There are ways of making all your favorite foods healthy, you just have to learn how.
 But remember with everything I’ve mentioned here that if anything contains weird additives then it’s not going to have the same awesome effect on you, store brought non-dairy milks are a great examples of this as they all contain the most bizarre ingredients.
 So, make your own, it’s the easiest thing in the world, tastes delicious and gives you more goodness than you can imagine!
-Also you should always cook everything with coconut oil, olive oil, rapeseed oil and use things like hemp oil and flaxseed oil for cold dressings – never use things like vegetable oil, vegan butters and sunflower oil – these are nasty and processed and don’t contain any of the good fats!
+Also you should always cook everything with coconut oil or olive oil and use things like hemp oil and flaxseed oil for cold dressings – never use things like vegetable oil, vegan butters and sunflower oil – these are nasty and processed and don’t contain any of the good fats!

 This may seem like a long list at first but trust me the list of all the awesome things that you’re adding in is even longer!
 To really thrive you should say goodbye to the following as they’re all incredibly acidic and your body works best when it’s alkaline, they’re also really hard to digest which means they suck your energy and slow down your digestion: